ibm-cloud-docs/pattern-db2-sap-vpc/compute-design.md

 # Compute design
 {: #compute-design}

-This pattern is built within an IBM Cloud Virtual Private Cloud (VPC) environment.
-For more information, see [IBM Cloud® Virtual Private Cloud (VPC) infrastructure environment](/docs/sap?topic=sap-vpc-env-introduction).
+This pattern is built within an {{site.data.keyword.Bluemix_notm}} Virtual Private Cloud (VPC) environment.
+For more information, see [IBM Cloud Virtual Private Cloud (VPC) infrastructure environment](/docs/sap?topic=sap-vpc-env-introduction).

-The pattern requires a pair of servers to support the Db2 HADE primary and standby database and a pair of servers to support the SAP components.
+The pattern requires a pair of servers to support the Db2 HADR primary and standby database and a pair of servers to support the SAP components.
 The SAP component options are Virtual Server Instances (VSIs) or Bare Metal servers.
 For more information, see:

 * Virtual Server Instances (VSIs)